Matir/blog/_posts/2019-07-27-hacker-summer-camp-2019-what-im-bringing.md

 That being said, you shouldn't make yourself a target either.
 There are some simple steps you can (and should) take to protect yourself:

 - Use a VPN service for your traffic.
+I like [Private Internet Access](https://www.privateinternetaccess.com) for a commercial provider.
 - Don't connect to open WiFi networks.
 - Don't accept certificate errors.
 - Don't plug your phone into strange USB plugs.